ET42-30, photographed in

 ET42-02 in new PKP Cargo livery: the same location, August 19, 2013.
 Note two-digit service number.

-As it was anticipated that deliveries of 203Es from HCP might fall below demands, it was decided to purchase a batch of heavy freighters abroad, but this time orders were placed with Soviet NEVZ (Novocherkasskyi Elektrovozostroitelnyi Zavod – Novocherkassk Electric Locomotive Works).
+As it was anticipated that deliveries of 203Es from HCP might fall below demands, it was decided to purchase a further batch of heavy freighters abroad, but this time orders were placed with Soviet NEVZ (Novocherkasskyi Elektrovozostroitelnyi Zavod – Novocherkassk Electric Locomotive Works).
 This factory, founded in 1932, initially built steam locomotives, tracked vehicles and later guns.
 First electric locomotives – SŽD class VL22M – left the factory in 1947 and today NEVZ is one of the largest locomotive manufacturers in Russia.
-Preliminary talks concerning locomotives for Poland started in 1973 and fifty examples were ordered in 1974.
+Preliminary talks concerning locomotives for Poland started in 1973 and fifty examples (factory type 112E) were ordered in 1974.
 They were to be based on existing Soviet designs.
 The starting point was SŽD class VL10 (ВЛ10 in Russian script), built in quantity since 1961 by TEVZ of Tbilisi, where this locomotive had been designed (893 examples) and NEVZ (1010 examples, including three prototypes of heavier variant VL10U).
 Production of VL10 was terminated in 1977, to give way to VL10U and further derivatives, VL11 and VL11M.
 It should be noted that, according to some sources, VL11 also influnced the design for PKP; this seems doubtful, however, as this locomotive in fact appeared later.
 Initially, adaptation of VL10 for Polish railways seemed a relatively straightforward task.
 It soon turned out, however, that due to different track gauge (1524 mm) and larger vehicle gauge the basic design had to be thorougly modified.
-Changes influenced virtually everything, not only trucks, but also body, undercarriage and traction engines.
+Changes influenced virtually everything, not only trucks, but also body, undercarriage and traction motors.
 This took significantly longer than expected and first locomotives were delivered only in May 1978.
-They were designated class ET42, because type 203E (derived from indigenous EU07) from HCP had been the first to enter service as ET41.
+They were designated class ET42, because type 203E – two-section derivative of the indigenous EU07 – from HCP had been the first to enter service as ET41.
 Last machines arrived in 1982.

 Main technical data